mandar196/Summary_Generator/README.md

 # Requirements:
 You must have following python libararies installed on your machine.
 Please refer to requirements.txt file for details.

-1.Flask (for creating web application)
+1.Flask (for creating web application).
-2.NLTK (for natural language processing)
+2.NLTK (for natural language processing).
-3.Networkx (for using graph based algorithms)
+3.Networkx (for using graph based algorithms).

 # Project structure:
 The projects has following major parts: